ProST: Progressive Sub-task Training for Pareto-Optimal Multi-agent Systems Using Small Language Models: Multi-Agent Design for AppWorld

 \paragraph{\orchestrator{}} This agent decomposes the task into subtasks with specific goals and execution plan. \orchestrator{} operates iteratively, executing one subtask after another and handling execution failures by \textit{dynamic decomposition strategy},i.e., further decomposing the subtask \citep{prasad2024adaptasneededdecompositionplanning}.

 \paragraph{\exec{}} Agent responsible for solving each subtask generated by \orchestrator{}.
-It does so by writing code according to the plan, executing in \appworld{} and observing the results.
+It does so by writing code according to the plan, executing in \appworld{} and observing the results (see prompt in Figure \ref{prompt:executor}).
 Each subtask may need multiple iterations of such cycle.
 In case of error, \exec{} refines code.
 If error still persists it revises the code with feedback from \critic{}.
 Execution stops when either task is complete or maximum number of steps is reached.

 \paragraph{\critic{}} Agent that acts when \exec{} fails during refinement.
 When prompted by \exec{} (see Figure \ref{prompt:critic}), \critic{} reviews the main task, subtasks, and the full trajectory of the \exec{} so far, as well as the \exec{}'s refinement. \critic{} then provides natural language feedback on the \exec{}'s suggested resolution.